back to the start page

 spontonality festival in cornwall, UK, october 2017 - five days of performances and

 grünwaldsalen, stockholms konserthus, sweden, february 2018

 the soprano has through the centuries had some recurring problems:

 why should I write for it?

 1. the instrument:

-these are easy to find and inexpensive but they aren’t always great. instruments also vary in terms of the number of slide positions. some are fully chromatic - having taken the extra length of slide from the bell section which for rasons of tone is not an ideal solution - and some lack the 7th position in the lower range. positions on all trombones are closer together higher up, thus the top half of the register should be fully chromatic. in my view the sound is markedly improved by using a very deep mouthpiece, similar perhaps to a flugelhorn mouthpiece. my own instrument is one that I specially commissioned. it is a fully professional instrument (but expensive!) and it includes an F-valve so the missing-notes problem is in that way sidestepped. i currently work with an instrument manufacturer in the UK on a prototype instrument. eventually it will, (I hope) be the first really playable but inexpensive instrument on the market.
+these are easy to find and inexpensive but they aren’t always great. instruments also vary in terms of the number of slide positions. some are fully chromatic - having taken the extra length of slide from the bell section which for rasons of tone is not an ideal solution - and some lack the 7th position in the lower range. positions on all trombones are closer together higher up, thus the top half of the register should be fully chromatic. in my view the sound is markedly improved by using a very deep mouthpiece, similar perhaps to a flugelhorn mouthpiece. my own instrument is one that I specially commissioned. it is a fully professional instrument (but expensive!) and it includes an F-valve so the missing-notes problem is in that way sidestepped.

 2. the player: